Pgr00t/instill-qa-project/README.md

 # Dictionary Endpoint Testing and Bug Report

 ## Introduction
-This document serves as a guide for testing the dictionary endpoint and contains a bug report for identified issues in the code.
-It outlines the test cases implemented, instructions on running the tests, and details on encountered bugs.
+This document serves as a comprehensive guide for testing the dictionary endpoint and includes a bug report for identified issues within the codebase.
+It outlines the test cases implemented, instructions for running the tests, details on encountered bugs, and refers to the Manual Testing Documentation for Instill Flow feature.

 ## Manual Testing Documentation